AleksiVisuri/Tyonhaku/README.md

 # Hi, my name is Aleksi Visuri, and I use this repository as a tool to find a workplace in the game development industry.
+## Below you'll find projects that I've been part of and more info about me.

 # Dark Office
 ## Last week, our group made a horror game in a game jam.